-People ask google (or Siri or Alexia, etc) everything!
-We ask them on our phone.
+People ask Google (or Siri or Alexia, etc) for everything!
+We ask them on our phones.
 We ask them by typing in on our computers, and we even ask them by voice.

 Search is something that has changed so much over the years and more and more questions are being asked, and less “search term + city” ENTER.